 In the realm of education innovation, Project Ember stands as a beacon of creativity and experiential learning.
 Founded by Katie Richmond and Joshua Rothhaas, Project Ember blends art, engineering, and social-emotional learning to empower children aged 6-17 to explore their imagination and build tangible creations.
 My collaboration with Project Ember has been transformative, shaping my approach to education and fostering a deep appreciation for student-led learning.

-At Project Ember Katie and Josh meant to cultivate a summer camp experience that challenged conventional notions of education.
+At Project Ember Katie and Josh cultivated a summer camp experience that challenged conventional notions of education.
 Through immersive group experiences and engaging prompts like “build a summer camp for dogs designed by cats,” campers took on collaborative projects that went way beyond traditional boundaries of learning together by allowing all campers to use real power tools.
 From constructing a car wash-equipped with a car on a track to building towering rollercoasters, the possibilities at Project Ember’s summer overnight and day camps were endless.
 Campers are immediately empowered by the massive capabilities that are inherited with power tools and the visceral danger that they are entrusted to work safely with.
-It is a stunning sight and to date with skill and planning project Ember has never had a major accident.
+It is a stunning sight to behold.
+The projects that young children largely design and build by themselves simply has to be seen to be believed.
+To date, with skill and planning, Project Ember has never had a major accident.

 Working alongside these young innovators provided me with a fresh perspective on education, one rooted in hands-on, experiential learning and student-driven exploration.
 Through collaborative projects and creative challenges, I witnessed the power of fostering curiosity, resilience, and ingenuity in young learners.